 - Follow the guidelines in this document.
 Although we try to be flexible in many ways, inability to follow these guidelines does not reflect well on an artist's professionalism and attention to detail. - Attend an orientation if at all possible.
 Most artists report that the orientation had a strong impact on the evolution of their proposals.
-While at least four artists have submitted successful proposals without attending an orientation, these artists are the exception, not the rule.
-If you cannot attend an orientation, we recommend watching the videotaped orientation tour, found at EasternState.org/art. - The Physical Project Description (Section D) of the narrative should be as literal as possible.
+If you cannot attend an orientation, we recommend watching the filmed orientation tour, found at EasternState.org/art. - The Physical Project Description (Section D) of the narrative should be as literal as possible.
 Avoid interpretation of your work, and simply tell us what you plan to install.
 Example: "My project consists of thirty-nine white plaster castings of cats posed in various natural positions.
 Castings will be dispersed throughout the prison (primarily outdoors) located in areas they can be seen by the public on self-guided tours." - Avoid proposing materials that will not hold up in Eastern State's environment.
 Work on paper or canvas, for example, generally cannot survive the harsh environment of Eastern State. - Be careful not to romanticize the prison's history, make unsupported assumptions about the lives of people currently/previously incarcerated or guards, or suggest sweeping generalizations.
 The prison's history is complicated and broad.
 Simple statements often reduce its meaning.